 After South American and European tours, Álvarez and the Meridians recorded Desesperanza, which was issued by Soundway in 2012.
 It was a fever dream of a recording that delved exclusively into salsa and tropical music, with a vast array of electronic, acoustic, and editing techniques.
 A compilation entitled Devoción (Works 2005-2011) was released by Staubgold in 2013.

 The Meridian Brothers toured hard while Álvarez continued to plumb the depths of experimentation in both electronics and pan-Latin sounds and international pop musics.
-A series of singles appeared over the next two years on Names You Can Trust and Soundway, culminating in the release of Salvadora Robot, an album that weds psychedelia, quick edits, loops, Dominican merengue, cumbia, and salsa.
-It was issued by Soundway in June of 2014. ~ Thom Jurek
+A series of singles appeared over the next two years on Names You Can Trust and Soundway, culminating in the release of Salvadora Robot, an album that wed psychedelia, quick edits, loops, Dominican merengue, cumbia, and salsa.
+It was issued by Soundway in June of 2014. Álvarez and his band toured festivals in Latin America and Europe before heading back into the recording studio.
+The next Meridian Brothers offering was the eight-song Los Suicidas, the first album in a trilogy.
+It was inspired by Colombian Hammond organ legend Jaime Llano Gonzalez, who was famous for playing his country's traditional music -- pasillos, bambucos, cumbias, etc. -- combined and juxtaposed with foreign rhythms like foxtrots and waltzes, all in an ambient style.
+But the Meridans did it in their own outrageous, warmly humorous way, as evidenced by the first single "Vertigo – Bolero."
+It was recorded to resemble an 8-bit chiptune.
+Los Suicidas was issued in November of 2015.
+Thom Jurek